HetDaftary/C-Sharp-Projects/README.md

 ## Projects Implemented

 - TicTacToeConsoleApp
-    - The classic Tic-Tac-Toe game console application.
+    - The classic Tic-Tac-Toe game console application

 ## Currently Working On

-- TicTacToe GUI App
+- Directory-Tree
-    - The classic TicTacToe game with GUI application.
+    - Lists down files and directories and listing in tree view with recursion